 Higher than normal blood sugar, or "prediabetes," affects up to one in three Americans – and many of them don't know it.
 Prediabetes makes a person more likely to develop type 2 diabetes within five years, and raises the risk of other serious health problems like heart attack and stroke.

 The good news is that in many cases diabetes and other health problems can be delayed or prevented through modest lifestyle changes like eating a healthier diet and increasing physical activity.
-And you don’t have to do it alone.
-U-M Premier Care members who meet eligibility criteria can join the Diabetes Prevention Program, a nationally-recognized lifestyle change program developed by the CDC, with no out-of-pocket cost.
+And you don't have to do it alone.
+U-M Health Plan members who meet eligibility criteria can join the Diabetes Prevention Program, a nationally-recognized lifestyle change program developed by the Centers for Disease Control and Prevention (CDC), with no out-of-pocket cost.

 1. Take a short quiz about your risk factors.

 To see if you are at risk for prediabetes, take this short quiz about your risk factors for prediabetes.
 Or watch this one-minute video that walks you through the quiz.

 (Video sponsored by the American Diabetes Association, American Heart Association, American Medical Association, Centers for Disease Control and Prevention (CDC) in partnership with the AdCouncil.
 Visit doihaveprediabetes.org for more information.)